w3c/trace-context/spec/AMQP/20-AMQP_FORMAT.md

 ## Batching

-TODO: Batching of messages – recommended semantics of TraceContext fields when batching is happening.
+TODO: Batching of messages – recommended semantics of trace context fields when batching is happening.
 Should anything be said about it?